sqz-xy/gad-sdk/docs_sphinx/longform/example-my-first-gad.rst

    int main(int argc, char * argv[])
    {
      std::string unit_ip   = argv[1];
-     int num_packets       = 100;
+     int num_packets       = argv[2];

-There is one input argument for this executable, which is the IPv4 address of the INS which will be receiving the data.
+There are two input arguments for this executable: the IPv4 address of the INS which will be receiving the data, and the number of packets to send.
 Note that there is no advanced parsing or error handling to check that the argument has been inputted correctly.
 The other variable here sets the number of packets to send.

 .. code-block:: c++